AtiqurCode/quasar-boilerlate-readmore/README.md

 ### common-store
 #### states:
 - `pageTitle`: PAGE TITLE can be used anywhere in the app.
+- `backButton`: Decides whether to show back button or not.
 - `localErrorHandling`: Do we want to handle error from any component or, store other than from client's handler.
 - `headerAction[Node:any]`: Any component/node to show on page header.
 - `reRenderKey[Number:any]`: Key to be used for rerendering the whole app.